dustinblack/metal3-dev-scripts/chimera-docs/00_prepare_lab.md

 ```

 You may need to adjust `/etc/resolv.conf` on the connected host to move the 192.168.111.1 DNS server to the top of the list, or otherwise adjust your configuration so that name resolution on the OCP network functions.

+## Add the Red Hat container registry pull secret
+Part of the lab expects to pull images from the Red Hat container registry.
+This expects authentication via a secret names _rhsecret_.
+This will need to be created on the host system after OCP is deployed.